ibm-cloud-docs/mqcloud/mqoc_common_problems.md

 * The following queue attributes: `PROCESS`
 * `COMMINFO` objects.

----

 ## MQRC_MAX_CONNS_LIMIT_REACHED (2025) when attempting to connect to a queue manager
 {: #mqoc_client_conn_limit}

-While attempting to connect a client application or queue manager to your IBM MQ on Cloud queue manager you receive a return code of `MQRC_MAX_CONNS_LIMIT_REACHED` (2025) and the client cannot connect.
+While attempting to connect a client application or queue manager to your {{site.data.keyword.mq_full}} queue manager you receive a return code of `MQRC_MAX_CONNS_LIMIT_REACHED` (2025) and the client cannot connect.

 Additionally, an error message is outputted with title `AMQ9694E: Program cannot connect because connection limit reached.`

 ### Explanation
 {: #mqoc_client_conn_limit_explain}

-IBM MQ on Cloud applies limits to queue managers resources based on size.
+{{site.data.keyword.mq_full}} applies limits to queue managers resources based on size.
 The values of each limit, and what are limited, are detailed in the information about each queue manager size when you create a new queue manager.

 One of the limits applied to the queue manager is the number of concurrent client connections, this applies to both client applications and client queue managers.
 If you attempt to exceed the number of allowed connections your client application is blocked with the return code `MQRC_MAX_CONNS_LIMIT_REACHED` (2025) and an `AMQ9694E` error message is printed in the queue manager logs.

-*Note:* Because JMS uses two client connections to pass messages you need to be aware that if your queue manager connection limit is 10 you can only connect 5 JMS clients to your queue manager before reaching the connection limit.
+Because JMS uses two client connections to pass messages you need to be aware that if your queue manager connection limit is 10 you can only connect 5 JMS clients to your queue manager before reaching the connection limit.
+{: note}

 ### Solution
 {: #mqoc_client_conn_limit_solution}